 The Dark Wolf Nebula is part of a larger complex known as the Lupus Molecular Cloud, one of several significant star-forming regions close to Earth.

 Inside of dark nebulae, the conditions are prime for star formation.
-The dense gas and dust clump together under gravitational forces, and as the clouds contract, they heat up, eventually igniting nuclear fusion and forming new stars.
+The dense gas and dust clump together under gravitational forces.
+As these clouds contract, they heat up, eventually igniting nuclear fusion and forming new stars.

 Scorpius is one of the most recognizable constellations in the sky.
 It resembles a scorpion with a long, curved tail and stinger.

-Located in the southern sky, Scorpius is especially visible during the summer months in the Northern Hemisphere and winter in the Southern Hemisphere.
+Located in the southern sky, Scorpius is especially visible during the summer months in the Northern Hemisphere and during the winter months in the Southern Hemisphere.

 The constellation is often associated with the story of Orion in Greek mythology.
 According to legend, the scorpion was sent by the goddess Artemis to kill Orion, the great hunter, either as punishment for his arrogance or to protect her animals, depending on the version of the tale.